Skip to main content

-Phone App notifications
+Phone App Notifications

-Phone App notifications
+Phone App Notifications

 This article helps you understand phone app notifications

-Written by Kat McDevitt
+Written by Traffio

 Updated over a week ago

-What is a push notification?
+What is a Push Notification?

 What if someone uninstalls the app?

-• Google and Apple will reject the message
+• Google and Apple will reject the message.

 What if someone is logged into multiple accounts in their app?